tatianegercina/FinTech/01-Lesson-Plans/00-Intro-to-Finance/03-Investing/README.md

 ### Overview

-In this module, we will begin introducing some of the core concepts related to investing, why we want to invest, and some of the ways we can compare potential investments.
+In this module, we will introduce some core concepts related to investing, the purpose of investing, and some ways to compare potential investments.

 ### Module Objectives